 On Aug.
-12 last year white supremacist groups entered Charlottesville’s Emancipation Park holding Nazi, Confederate, and Gadsden “Don’t Tread on Me” flags.
+12, 2017, White supremacist groups entered Charlottesville’s Emancipation Park holding Nazi, Confederate, and Gadsden “Don’t Tread on Me” flags.
 (Anthony Crider/Creative Commons via Wikimedia)

 The crowd hissed as a man with a full white beard and red MAGA hat approached the lectern to address Charlottesville City Council this week.

 He said he condemned the hateful views expressed last year, but urged tolerance of opposing viewpoints, which he said people should be able to share without fear of violence or being shouted down.

 His short speech was punctuated by heckling, but he was cut off entirely when he said he’d like to end his remarks with a quote from Thomas Jefferson.

 Mayor Nikuyah Walker tried to quiet the audience.